-How to Alphabetize in Google Sheets: Your Guide to Sorting
+How to Alphabetize in Google Sheets (+ How to Sort by Date)

 Written by Coursera Staff • Updated on

-Afterward, you’ll also learn how to perform related tasks like how to sort a whole sheet and how to filter your data by color, condition, or value.
-At the end, you’ll explore some common problems you may encounter when sorting a Google Sheet, along with ways to resolve them.
+Learn how to perform related tasks like how to sort a whole sheet and how to filter your data by color, condition, or value, and explore some common problems you may encounter when sorting a Google Sheet, along with ways to resolve them.

-The process to sort a Google Sheets column in alphabetical, numerical, or chronological order by date and time is the same for each data type.
-Sheets is capable of automatically interpreting each value and organizing your data in either ascending (lowest-to-highest) or descending (highest-to-lowest) order.
+The process of sorting a Google Sheets column alphabetically, numerically, or chronologically by date and time is the same for each data type.
+Sheets can automatically interpret each value and organize your data in ascending (lowest-to-highest) or descending (highest-to-lowest) order.
 Once you know how to sort a column alphabetically, you will also know how to sort it in numerical and chronological order, and vice-versa.

-1. Highlight the range you would like to sort.
+1. Highlight the range of cells you would like to sort.

 2. Freeze the header row, if your sheet has one.

 3. Go to Data in the top menu.
-Then, go to Sort Range > Advanced Range.
+Then, go to Sort range and select Advanced range sorting options.

 4. Select Data has a header row if your columns have titles.